atmire/Fom2017Contest/README.md

 ## But is the presenter not that guy who came up with crazy paincompo's in the past?

 Yes he is.
 But don't worry, you are safe.

+## So, what is Atmire doing?

+We help about 130 Universities and research institutions worldwide to spread their knowledge to the entire world.
+In short; we build kickass web platforms for them.
+Interested to join?
+Take a look at our vacancies over here: www.atmire.com/leuven